0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 ![Cloud setup](/img/ibft-setup/cloud.svg)

-In this guide our goal is to establish a working `polygon-sdk` blockchain network working with [IBFT consensus protocol](https://github.com/ethereum/EIPs/issues/650).
+In this guide, our goal is to establish a working `polygon-sdk` blockchain network working with [IBFT consensus protocol](https://github.com/ethereum/EIPs/issues/650).
 The blockchain network will consist of 4 nodes of whom all 4 are validator nodes, and as such are eligible for both proposing block, and validating blocks that came from other proposers.
 Each of the 4 nodes will run on their own VM, as the idea of this guide is to give you a fully functional IBFT cluster while keeping the validator keys private to ensure a trustless network setup.

-In order to achieve that, we will guide you through 4 easy steps:
+To achieve that, we will guide you through 4 easy steps:

 0. Take a look at the list of **Requirements** above
 1. Generate the private keys for each of the validators, and initialize the data directory